db495/microsoft-movie-analysis/README.md

 ## Conclusions
 #### Key Findings:
 - Movies that aren't family friendly have the higher Rotten Tomatoes score.
 When broken down deeper we can see this is largely driven from "NR" based movies.
-The three best rated movie ratings to produce are **G, NR & PG**
+The three best rated movie ratings to produce are **NR, R & PG**
 - Movies lengths are getting longer over time, make sure to keep your movie **less than 135 minutes** but **over 105-110 minutes**
 - The best months to release a movie, varies depending on how quickly you want to get returns.
 If you care about overall domestic ROI, is June, followed closely by Dec, Jan and Feb.
 When coupled with what % of sales can be made on the opening weekend, the best two months to release movies on are Jan & Feb, followed by June, due to the massive difference in production budgets.
 - In the US, the best ROI genre focuses around **thriller based movies**, due to **low production costs**, in terms of having a large amount of movies with a good domestic ROI, you should focus on Comedy,Drama,Romance based movies.If you also want to consider overall gross, then you should focus on **Action,Adventure,Sci-Fi**.